mtmorgan/HCAmtxzip/README.md

 Similarly detailed information about other aspects of the experiment, such as contributors, funding, and publications, can be learned by querying `.files()` with additional document identifiers from elsewhere in `colData(sce)`.
-For instance, here's the description of the project.
+For instance, here's the (truncated, in the HCA) description of the project.

 ```
 uuid <- colData_common(sce) %>%